jamesallender/UST-CISC340-Architecture-Fall2018_Assignment-4-Repo/project4_alle30842_li000053/README.md

-        test3.as.4.2.2: test to ensure the write-back functionality operates correctly. test4.as.4.4.2: test to ensure the program "read hit" and "read miss" correctly. test5.as.4.4.2: test to ensure the program "write hit" and "write miss" correctly.
+        test3.as.4.2.2: test to ensure the write-back functionality operates correctly. test4.as.4.4.2: test to ensure the program "read hit" and "read miss" correctly. test5.as.4.4.2: test to ensure the program "write hit" and "write miss" correctly. test6.as.8.4.2: This test is verry simmilar to test 4 but it uses a block size of 8 to ensure that blocks are being placed correctly